PubIndexingAPI/indexing-app-starter/README.md

 ## Prerequisites

+- You need an API key to use this service.
+If you do not already have one please visit the API dashboard https://app.pubindexapi.com/

-Make sure you have either PNPM or Yarn installed on your system.
-You can also use npm, which is included with Node.js.
+- pnpm, Yarn or npm, which is included with Node.js.

 ## Installation